-The Student Hire Certification, I-9, and SSA-1945 are in the Student Employee Hiring Packet at www.clestatecareers.com/ocsestudent.
+The Student Hire Certification, and SSA-1945 are in the Student Employee Hiring Packet at www.clestatecareers.com/ocsestudent.
+The I-9 is a form you will complete with your hiring department.
 The Federal Tax, State Tax, OPERS, and Direct Deposit forms are ones you will complete online via a link that gets generated by HR after your job has been entered into the payroll system.
 This link will be emailed to your CSU Vikes email account, so be sure to check it after you get a confirmation from the Student Employment Office that your job has been entered.
 If you do not complete the items in that email link, you will not be able to get paid.